minhhhnguyen2000/tp/docs/DeveloperGuide.md

 * stores a `UserPref` object that represents the user’s preferences.
 * stores the data in ProductiveNUS.
+* stores a `Model` object that represents the state of the `Model` before the most recent command.
 * exposes an unmodifiable `ObservableList<Assignment>` and an unmodifiable `ObservableList<Task>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.

 ### Storage component